-Emissions testing results, i.e., $NO_x$ , CO, and $O_2$ concentrations (ppmv), are typically used in conjunction with stack flow to determine compliance with a permitted emission limit (lb/hr).
+Emissions testing results, i.e., NO_X , CO, and O_2 concentrations (ppmv), are typically used in conjunction with stack flow to determine compliance with a permitted emissions limitation (lb/hr).
 Other specific parameters may also need to be documented.
-The results of any
+The results of any measurements or calculated parameters should also be recorded on a form similar to the one provided in Appendix A.

-- A. During the emissions testing of the emission unit, the following operational parameters should be measured or determined: - engine/turbine load and speed (RPM) or power (HP); - 2. fuel BTU content (BTU/SCF); and - 3. fuel consumption (SCFH).

-B. Sampling of the fuel, that is representative of the fuel combusted in the emission unit, should be performed.
+- A. During the emissions testing of the emission unit, the following operational parameters should be measured or determined: - 1.
+Engine/turbine load and speed (RPM) or power (HP); - 2.
+Fuel BTU content (BTU/SCF); and - 3.
+Fuel consumption (SCFH). - B. Sampling of the fuel, that is representative of the fuel combusted in the emission unit, should be performed.
 The fuel sampling should be conducted within a calendar quarter of the testing.
-The sampling should determine the C1 to C6+ composition and BTU content.
-The sample should be taken from the inlet gas line downstream from any inlet separator, and obtained using a manifold to remove entrained liquids from the sample and a probe to collect the sample from the center of the gas line.
+The sampling should determine the C_1 to C{6+} composition and BTU content.
+The sample should be taken from the inlet gas line, downstream from any inlet separator, and using a manifold to remove entrained liquids from the sample and a probe to collect the sample from the center of the gas line.
 GPA standard method 2166 (or similar method) should be used.
 Emission units utilizing "commercial-grade natural gas" are exempt from the fuel sampling requirements.

-- C. During emissions testing, the stack velocity (or flow) shall be measured or determined using one of the following methods: - 1.
-EPA Reference Method 2; - 2.
-EPA Reference Method 19; or - 3. an equivalent method, as approved by DEQ.
+- C. During emissions testing, the stack velocity (or flow) shall be measured or determined using one of the following methods. - 1.
+EPA Reference Methods 2; - 2.
+EPA Reference Method 19; or - 3.
+An equivalent method, as approved by the Department.

-Section VI.
-Calculations
+SECTION VI.
+CALCULATIONS

-As mentioned previously, emissions testing results, i.e., $NO_x$ , CO, and $O_2$ concentrations, are typically used in conjunction with other measured parameters to determine compliance with a permitted emission limit.
+As mentioned previously, emissions testing results, i.e., NO_X , CO, and O_2 concentrations, are typically used in conjunction with other measured parameters to determine compliance with a permitted emissions limitation.
 The following issues should be considered in documenting compliance with the various criteria.

-A. Calculation of the emissions (lb/hr) to show compliance with the permitted emission limits should be calculated as the corrected mean concentration multiplied by the stack flow corrected to zero percent oxygen..
+A. Calculation of the emissions (lb/hr) to show compliance with the permitted emissions should be calculated as the corrected mean concentration multiplied by the stack flow corrected to zero percent oxygen.

-$$E{MEAS} = C{ACTUAL} x Q{STACK} x \left( \frac{MWp}{385.4} \right) x 1E-6$$ Where:
+$$E{MEAS} = C{ACTUAL} \times Q{STACK} \times \left(\frac{MW_P}{385.4}\right) \times (1E - 6)$$

-$$E{MEAS} = \text{the measured emissions from the emission unit at standard conditions and 0% O2, lb/hr;}$$
+Where: E{MEAS} = the measured emissions from the emission unit at standard conditions and 0% O2, lb/hr;

-$$C{ACTUAL} = \text{average actual pollutant concentration, ppmdv;}$$
+C{ACTUAL} = average actual pollutant concentration, ppmdv;

-$$Q{STACK} = \text{stack flow of the emission unit,DSCFH } @$$
+Q{STACK} = stack flow of the emission unit, DSCFH @ 0% O2;